Your Keywords Are Not What You Think They Are

 Associations, relevance, and search volume

-Google's recent patent on providing search query refinements offers lots of insight on how Google may deal with search situations that are ambiguous, too general, too narrow, or lack context (like the "oscar" search you just did).
-The patent describes the system for transforming the query into a better-phrased version of itself, so that Google can provide exactly the search results the user wants.
+Google's recent patent on providing search query refinements offers lots of insight on how Google may deal with search queries that are ambiguous, too general, too narrow, or lack context (like the "oscar" search you just did).
+The patent describes the system for transforming the search queries into a better-phrased version of themselves, so that Google can provide exactly the search results the user wants.

-According to the patent, when Google receives a query, it will go and grab web documents from its index that it associates with the query, based on the keyword the searcher typed in.
+According to the patent, when Google receives search queries, it will go and grab web documents from its index that it associates with the query, based on the keyword the searcher typed in.
 It will then look at the pages it extracted and the concepts, or semantic clusters, they are associated with.
-If it finds out that the results belong to a few very different concepts, it will likely conclude that the query is ambiguous and would benefit from a refinement.
+If it finds out that the results belong to a few very different concepts, it will likely conclude that the search queries that re ambiguous and would benefit from a refinement.

-Let's try and see how the actual refinement process works on the "oscar" example.
-When you type in "oscar" in Google, it will go on and collect a number of search results that literally match the query.
+Let's try and see how the actual refinement process works on some queries, with "oscar" again being our example.
+When you type in "oscar" in Google (or another search engine such as Bing), it will go on and collect a number of search results that literally match the query.
 For the purpose of this example, let's say this number is 100.
 Each of the 100 search results is assigned a score estimating their relevance to the original query ("oscar"), likely based on the traditional on- and off-page SEO factors.
-Next, Google will go and identify the topics, or semantic clusters, these pages belong to; for "oscar", such clusters may be: "Academy Awards", "Oscar the name", "oscar the fish", and perhaps a number of smaller ones.
+Next, Google (or the other search engine) will dig deep into the search term to identify the topics, or semantic clusters, these pages belong to; for "oscar", such clusters may be: "Academy Awards", "Oscar the name", "oscar the fish", and perhaps a number of smaller ones.
 Somehow, Google has to figure out which of these concepts you are interested in — and this is where things get interesting.

 According to the patent, Google will next turn to its "association database" — the place where it stores past queries, web pages, and the associations between the two.
 To each association, Google assigns a weight — the degree of relevance of the page to the query, multiplied by the query's frequency, or search volume.
 Next, Google may look up the top results it just extracted for your "oscar" query in this database.
 It will look at the past queries associated with each of the results, and the weights of these associations.
 The highest scoring associations from the highest scoring clusters will be picked as candidates for the refined query.